npm package discovery and stats viewer.

 Flow

-1. The frontend client sends the hook a Uniswap quote, the amount of funds to use for the swap, and the minimum number of project tokens to receive in exchange from the Uniswap pool (accounting for slippage).
+1. The user attempts to pay a project through a frontend client.
+The client calls the project's terminal's pay(…) function.
+In the payment metadata, the client passes in a Uniswap quote, the amount of funds to use for the swap, and the minimum number of project tokens to receive in exchange from the Uniswap pool (accounting for slippage).
 These should be encoded using the delegate metadata library.
-If no quote is provided, the hook uses a time-weighted average price.
+If no quote is provided, the buyback hook will use a time-weighted average price.

-4. If the swap failed (due to exceeding the maximum slippage, low liquidity, or something else) the delegate will mint tokens for the recipient according to the project's rules, and use addToBalanceOf to send the funds to the project.
+4. If the swap failed (due to exceeding the maximum slippage, low liquidity, or something else) the hook will mint tokens for the recipient according to the project's rules (as if this was a standard payment to the terminal), and use addToBalanceOf to send the funds to the project.

 Tips for project owners using the buyback hook.